One of our favourite dishes in the world, the vegan Malysian Laksa!

-Before I met J he had traveled to Malaysia and by the sounds of things had feasted on vegan Laksa all day long.
-He would often proclaim it’s tastiness and longed to go back to be able to show me this delicious dish in all it’s glory.
-In 2016 we visited Malaysia and ended up working in a hostel in Melacca.
-It was here that I was able to try this scrumptious dish for the first time.
+Before I met J he had travelled to Malaysia and by the sounds of things had feasted on vegan laksa all day long.
+He would often proclaim its tastiness and longed for us to visit Malaysia together and show me this delicious dish in all its glory.
+In 2016 we visited Malaysia, ended up working in a hostel in Malacca, and tried this scrumptious dish for the first time – I was blown away!

-Whilst working I twisted a few arms and picked up the recipe from the chef at the hostel and the locals who lived in the town.
-Although there were some common themes between recipes one thing that struck me was how everyone’s secret ingredients seemed to be different.
-Because I knew you wouldn’t want to miss out on such a incredible dish I’ve put together this vegan laksa and got rid of all the fishy bits.
+Whilst working I twisted a few arms and picked up the recipe from the chef at the hostel and the locals who lived in town.
+Although there were some common themes one thing that struck me was how everyone’s secret ingredients seemed to be different.
+Unfortunately the traditional recipe contains but I knew you wouldn’t want to miss out on such a incredible dish.
+With the help of some vegan Malaysian friends I put together this vegan laksa recipe and got rid of all the fishy bits!

-Want to read more about our time fire juggling, drink serving and money making in Melacca, Malaysia?
+Want to read more about our time fire juggling, drink serving and money making in Melacca?

-Malaysia, Asia’s multi-cultural melting pot is a fusion of religions, traditions and cuisines.
+Malaysia, Asia’s multi-cultural melting pot, is a fusion of religions, traditions and cuisines.
 Gaining independence in 1957, Malaysia has a history of different rulers and spells of immigration throughout.
-This all makes for a diverse variety of cultures across people and country.
+This all makes for a diverse variety of cultures and cuisines and a fascinating country to travel.
 Laksa is dish that represents the diverse cultures of this beautiful country with it’s varying influences.